Eve (Showta album): Music

 Aside from containing new original songs, Eve compiles songs from Showta's previous singles released from 2006 to 2008.
 His debut single, "Negaiboshi", first released on July 26, 2006, was described as being sung from the perspective of a "pure-hearted young male protagonist."
-Other singles included "Trans-winter (Fuyu no Mukōgawa)", which was used as the theme song to the live-action television adaptation of Damens Walker; "Hito Shizuku"; "Kimi ni, Kaze ga Fukimasu Yō ni", the ending theme song to Ichiteru!; and a cover of Yoshie Kashiwabara's 1983 song "Haru na no ni."
+Other singles included "Trans-winter (Fuyu no Mukōgawa)", which was used as an insert song to the live-action television adaptation of Damens Walker; "Hito Shizuku"; "Kimi ni, Kaze ga Fukimasu Yō ni", the ending theme song to Ichiteru!; and a cover of Yoshie Kashiwabara's 1983 song "Haru na no ni."

 Along with "Haru na no ni", the album also included cover renditions of other songs, such as Caoli Cano's 1995 song "Gozen Ni-ji no Angel", which Showta's producer had wanted to release after having him do demo recordings of several kayōkyoku songs.
 "Sausage", which was later re-released as a B-side to Showta's 6th single, "Hikaru no Gen-chan", was described as a "warm R&B song."